The Secrets To Sustainable Protein Sparing Modified Fast (PSMF diet)

 The chart below shows the nutrients that you would obtain eating 2000 calories of the highest protein foods in the USDA database.
 While you would get heaps of amino acids and B vitamins (shown at the bottom of the chart), you might struggle to get enough of some other nutrients like folate, calcium, vitamin A, vitamin C, vitamin K1 and magnesium.

-Potential problems with a high protein diet without adequate attention to nutrient density
+Potential problems with protein sparing modified fast without adequate attention to nutrient density

 Ensuring you are getting adequate micronutrients is a crucial component to long-term success in weight loss and maintenance.
 In his Rapid Fat Loss Handbook, Lyle McDonald mentions ‘The Last Chance Diet’ which was popular in the 1970s and 80s.
 It was essentially a PSMF centred around liquid nutrition which led to the death of a number of devotees due to some fatal flaws.